Founded September 2018

 Stage Technology development

-Hyblate provides an effective treatment that is expected to lead to higher success rates, reduced repeat ablation procedures, and improved patient outcomes.
+Hyblate’s treatment is expected to lead to higher success rates, reduced repeat ablation procedures, and improved patient outcomes in this very large global market.

 Senior cardiologist, expert in cardiac electrophysiology, Rambam Health Care Campus; senior clinical lecturer, Technion-Israel Institute of Technology